dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/11-Feb-2023/feb-ide-updates.md

 ## Bug fixes

-- You no longer arbitrarily encounter an `RPC server got an unknown async ID` message
 - You no longer have file contents carrying over when you switch to a different project that has the same file name
 - The preview max limit no longer allows you to override the maximum
 - You no longer encounter node statuses failing to update in the history drawer for those on version 1.4 core.
 (This is a partial fix that may be fully addressed by core version 1.5)